Entering notes and rests

 Entering note input mode

-If you forget to select a starting location first, MuseScore places the cursor at the last input position, or in some other logical place, so be sure the cursor is where you intend.
+If you don't select a starting location first, MuseScore places the cursor at the last input position, or in some other logical place, so be sure the cursor is where you intend.

 Once in note input mode, enter notes left to right by first selecting a duration and then entering a pitch or rest.
 When you are done entering notes in this location and are ready to do something else—for example, entering notes at a different location, adding other markings, or performing other operations like copy and paste—you can leave note input mode by clicking the note input button or pressing N again.
 You can also press Esc to return to normal mode from note input or any other mode.